NoUsername/autoSpeed/README.md

 The problem is that my 3g internet sometimes gives me 6MBit but sometimes only 1MBit

-Wha makes it even worse is that when it is slow and i start a download, my ping rates quickly rise from about 300ms to over 1.2 seconds!
+What makes it even worse is that when it is slow and i start a download, my ping rates quickly rise from about 300ms to over 1.2 seconds!
 You can imagine that the internet connection isn't usable anymore at that point.

 The only solution I found so far is to set a hard limit on the bandwidth in these cases to a value which will bring the ping times down to a reasonable level (<500ms).